kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Report Builder: Detailed Lifecycle Query Engine status information in Report Builder

+### PublishedAt
+2020-12-11T18:47:29Z

-### PublishedAt: 2020-12-11T18:47:29Z
+### Tags

-### Tags: ['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'LQE', 'Lifecycle Query Engine', 'LQE status information in Report Builder']
+['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'LQE', 'Lifecycle Query Engine', 'LQE status information in Report Builder']

-### Description:
+### Description
 Detailed status information of Lifecycle Query Engine (LQE) conditions is now displayed in Report Builder.

 If a report with an LQE data source is incomplete due to different LQE conditions, appropriate warning messages are displayed.
 You can rerun the report after the LQE processes displayed in the warning messages are complete.